pri-k/docs-mysql/index.html.md

 ---
-title: MySQL for Pivotal Cloud Foundry&reg;
+title: MySQL for Pivotal Cloud Foundry
 owner: MySQL
 ---

-This is documentation for the MySQL for [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF) tile.
+This is documentation for the MySQL for [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF) tile.

 ## Product Snapshot